robyvandamme/testdottools/README.md

 dotnet dotadr add "Separate Read and Write Data Models" -s 002 --debug true --logfile log.txt
 ```

 Review.
 If it looks good commit it for reference.
-Then revert the commit?
-So we can run the same thing and essentially just script it....
+Then revert the commit.

 Commit message:

 ```text
 test: {OS} test dotADR {version}
 ```

+## Linux

+Use devcontainers.
+Configured and tested.

+## Windows

+Use AWS EC2 - t3.medium - $0.0712 - 2 vCPU - 4 GiB - EBS Only - Up to 5 Gigabit